hcientist/OnlinePythonTutor/wishlist.md

   - the gold standard here is emulating what an instructor would *say* to explain each step, perhaps at different levels of abstraction/complexity for different learner audiences
   - my hunch is that annotating code with tagged comments denoting programmer intent or [variable roles](http://www.cs.joensuu.fi/~saja/var_roles/stud_vers/stud_Python_eng.html) could make these narrations more meaningful
   - could be great for low-vision accessibility too
+  - [annotation bubbles](v3/opt-annotations.png) can help instructors hone in on specific parts of the visualization to explain at each step
 - showing visualization diffs and animated transitions between consecutive steps so users can clearly see what changes occurred
   - could be shown via colors, arrows, and/or animations
   - could reduce the [split attention effect](https://en.wikipedia.org/wiki/Split_attention_effect) of learners needing to track the code on the left side and the changes to the visualization on the right side